serverless-components/aws-cloudformation/README.md

 # AWS Cloudformation

-Easily Deploy Cloudformation templates on AWS using [Serverless Components](https://github.com/serverless/components).
+Easily Deploy AWS Cloudformation templates using [Serverless Components](https://github.com/serverless/components), and pass their outputs to other Serverless Components.

 &nbsp;